AM311/Cybersecurity_Report/home.md

  4. **Perform AS-Rep Roasting:**
- As said, we will now try to crack the password used for encoding the response obtained together with the TGT, performing a so-called AS-Rep Roasting attack.
+ As said, we will now try to crack the password used for encoding the response obtained together with the TGT, performing a so-called **AS-Rep Roasting** attack.
-	For doing so, we will use **John the Ripper**, basing the offline-guessing activity on a password dictionary called `rockyou`.
+	For doing so, we will use **John the Ripper**, password dictionary called `rockyou`.

     `john --wordlist=/usr/share/wordlists/rockyou.txt --format=krb5asrep ./Desktop/usernames.txt`